dhlab-epfl/omvg-match/README.md

 To build to tools, adapt the path in the Makefile to point at openMVG sources and build libraries.
 Then type

     make all

+## Usage

+To use the compiled source, simply type :

+    ./omvg-match /match/file/path